yazz/VisualJS/README.md

 ### Is Visual Javascript Production ready?
-Yes, Visual Javascript is production ready.
-Visual Javascript itself runs on Visual Javascript
+Yes, Visual Javascript is production ready and has been used in many enterprise environments